abdalla-diaai/readme-generator/exampleREADME.md

   ## Questions

-   Check my GitHub profile or get in touch by clicking on contact link below to send me an email.
+Check my GitHub profile or get in touch if you have any questions by clicking on contact link below to send me an email.

   [GitHub](https://github.com/abdalla-diaai)

   [Contact](mailto:abdalla.diaai@outlook.com)